-General information about a claim can be provided to family members or other authorized representatives to solve a question or complaint, but specific diagnostic information can only be discussed with your written permission.
+General information about a claim can be provided to family members or other authorized representatives to solve a question or complaint, but specific diagnostic information can only be discussed with member's written permission.

-Although we do not maintain copies of your medical records, we may request copies of your medical records to process a claim.
+Although we do not maintain copies of member's medical records, we may request copies of member's medical records to process a claim.

-You may request access to your medical records by contacting your provider's office and following their process for accessing your medical information.
+Members may request access to their medical records by contacting their provider's office and following their process for accessing their medical information.